syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 {% endhighlight %}

+## Axis border customization

+The `borderWidth` controls the visibility of the axis border. `borderColor` and `axisBorderType` properties of an axis are used to customize the color and border type respectively. `axisBorderType` can be customized by using below properties,

+* `AxisBorderType.rectangle` - Renders the border as a rectangle around an label.
+* `AxisBorderType.withoutTopAndBottom` - Renders the axis border without the top and bottom of the rectangle.

+{% highlight dart %}

+    @override
+    Widget build(BuildContext context) {
+    final List<ChartData> chartData = <ChartData>[
+      ChartData(1, 24),
+      ChartData(2, 20),
+      ChartData(3, 35),
+      ChartData(4, 27),
+      ChartData(5, 30),
+      ChartData(6, 41),
+      ChartData(7, 26)
+    ];
+    return Scaffold(
+        body: SfCartesianChart(
+      primaryXAxis: NumericAxis(borderWidth: 3.0, borderColor: Colors.blue),
+      primaryYAxis: NumericAxis(borderWidth: 3.0, borderColor: Colors.blue),
+      series: <ChartSeries<ChartData, int>>[
+        LineSeries<ChartData, int>(
+          dataSource: chartData,
+          xValueMapper: (ChartData data, _) => data.x,
+          yValueMapper: (ChartData data, _) => data.y,
+        )
+      ],
+    ));
+    }

+    class ChartData {
+     ChartData(this.x, this.y);
+     final int x;
+     final int y;
+    }

+{% endhighlight %}

+## Multilevel labels

+Multilevel labels can be added to a chart's axis by using the `multiLevelLabels` property.
+It contains a list of `ChartMultiLevelLabel` instances which contains the below properties as arguments,

+* `start` - This property represents the start value of an multilevel label.
+* `end` - This property represents the end value of an multilevel label.
+* `text`  - This property represents the text which needs to be rendered for a multilevel label.
+* `level` - This property represents the hierarchical structure of a multi level label.

+# Multilevel labels in numeric axis

+`NumericMultiLevelLabel` is used to render multilevel labels in numeric axis.

+{% highlight dart %}

+    @override
+    Widget build(BuildContext context) {
+    final List<ChartData> chartData = <ChartData>[
+      ChartData(1, 24),
+      ChartData(2, 20),
+      ChartData(3, 35),
+      ChartData(4, 27),
+      ChartData(5, 30),
+      ChartData(6, 41),
+      ChartData(7, 26)
+    ];
+    return Scaffold(
+        body: SfCartesianChart(
+      primaryXAxis:
+          NumericAxis(multiLevelLabels: const <NumericMultiLevelLabel>[
+        NumericMultiLevelLabel(start: 1, end: 4, text: 'First', level: 0),
+        NumericMultiLevelLabel(start: 4, end: 7, text: 'Second', level: 0),
+        NumericMultiLevelLabel(start: 1, end: 4, text: 'Third', level: 1),
+        NumericMultiLevelLabel(start: 4, end: 7, text: 'Fourth', level: 1),
+      ]),
+      series: <ChartSeries<ChartData, int>>[
+        LineSeries<ChartData, int>(
+          dataSource: chartData,
+          xValueMapper: (ChartData data, _) => data.x,
+          yValueMapper: (ChartData data, _) => data.y,
+        )
+      ],
+    ));
+    }
+    }

+    class ChartData {
+     ChartData(this.x, this.y);
+     final int x;
+     final int y;
+    }

+{% endhighlight %}

+# Multilevel labels in category axis

+`CategoricalMultiLevelLabel` is used to render multilevel labels in category axis.

+# Multilevel labels in date time axis

+`DateTimeMultiLevelLabel` is used to render multilevel labels in date time axis.

+# Multilevel labels in date time category axis

+`DateTimeCategoricalMultiLevelLabel` is used to render multilevel labels in date time category axis.

+# Multilevel labels in logarithmic axis

+`LogarithmicMultiLevelLabel` is used to render multilevel labels in logarithmic axis.

+# Multilevel label text customization

+By using the below properties as arguments in `multiLevelLabelStyle` the multi level label border and multi level label text can be customized.

+* `borderColor` - Used to customize the border color of multilevel labels.
+* `borderWidth` - Used to customize the border width of multilevel labels.
+* `textStyle`  - Used to customize the font of multilevel label.
+The multilevel label can be customized using following properties,

+* `color` - used to change the color of the multilevel label.
+* `fontFamily` - Used to change the font family for the multilevel label.
+* `fontStyle` - Used to change the font style for the multilevel label.
+* `fontWeight` - Used to change the font weight for the multilevel label.
+* `fontSize` - Used to change the font size for the multilevel label.

+* `borderType` - Used to customize the border type of multilevel labels.
+It can be customized by using below properties,

+`MultiLevelBorderType.rectangle` - Renders the multilevel label border as rectangle.
+`MultiLevelBorderType.withoutTopAndBottom` - Renders the multilevel label border as rectangle without it's top and bottom.
+`MultiLevelBorderType.squareBrace` - Renders the multilevel label border as square braces.
+`MultiLevelBorderType.curlyBrace` - Renders the multilevel label border as curly braces.

+{% highlight dart %}

+    @override
+    Widget build(BuildContext context) {
+    final List<ChartData> chartData = <ChartData>[
+      ChartData(1, 24),
+      ChartData(2, 20),
+      ChartData(3, 35),
+      ChartData(4, 27),
+      ChartData(5, 30),
+      ChartData(6, 41),
+      ChartData(7, 26)
+    ];
+    return Scaffold(
+        body: SfCartesianChart(
+      primaryXAxis: NumericAxis(
+          multiLevelLabelStyle: MultiLevelLabelStyle(
+              borderColor: Colors.blue,
+              borderWidth: 2.0,
+              textStyle: TextStyle(
+                  fontSize: 14,
+                  fontWeight: FontWeight.bold,
+                  color: Colors.red)),
+          multiLevelLabels: const <NumericMultiLevelLabel>[
+            NumericMultiLevelLabel(start: 1, end: 4, text: 'First', level: 0),
+            NumericMultiLevelLabel(start: 4, end: 7, text: 'Second', level: 0),
+            NumericMultiLevelLabel(start: 1, end: 4, text: 'Third', level: 1),
+            NumericMultiLevelLabel(start: 4, end: 7, text: 'Fourth', level: 1),
+          ]),
+      series: <ChartSeries<ChartData, int>>[
+        LineSeries<ChartData, int>(
+          dataSource: chartData,
+          xValueMapper: (ChartData data, _) => data.x,
+          yValueMapper: (ChartData data, _) => data.y,
+        )
+      ],
+    ));
+    }
+    }

+    class ChartData {
+     ChartData(this.x, this.y);
+     final int x;
+     final int y;
+    }

+{% endhighlight %}

+# Multilevel label border customization

 ## See Also

 * [Rendering a particular part of a data using visible minimum and visible maximum in the Cartesian chart](https://www.syncfusion.com/kb/11308/how-to-render-particular-part-of-a-data-in-cartesian-charts-sfcartesianchart).